estreetworkshop/PI-Relay/README.md

 But what if two programs access the sound port simulateously?
 Each one writes a separate files to /var/relay.
 For instance I have my doorbell connected to this also.
 That is a separate program that initiates a sound.

+# Installation

+Run make all
+Then make install